mhtvsSFrpHdE/noto-sans-mono-r0/Product/README.md

 ### Principle (Steps)

 Use FontForge, the opensource font edit software.

+#### Fake Mono

 Select 777 (0x309) U+0309 "hookabovecomb" COMBINING HOOK ABOVE,
 this shoule be a very rare to use char, Metrics -> Set Width to 599,
 which others is 600, so when saving it will not considered as monospace font.
 To a non-monospace font, Windows will not force a fallback font to be monospace.
 By doing this we get a font that 99% time monospace just one rare char width -1.

+#### New font name

-Then edit font information, rename to Noto Sans Fake Mono and add a new Unique ID,
+Edit font information\PS Names, rename to Noto Sans Fake Mono and add a new Unique ID,
 to allow it install with Noto Mono at the same time.

+#### FontLink support

+Edit font information\OS/2, use click - hold shift click, and ctrl click,
+select MS Code pages same as unmodified `Noto Mono`, or font link will not work.